 When it comes to savings accounts, the best options are almost always online.
 Not only can you usually get higher interest rates with an online account, but you can transfer money quickly and easily with the touch of a mouse.

 If you’re worried you’ll get distracted and forget to save, you might want to make your savings automatic.
 By setting up automatic bank withdrawals or deposits, you allow the bank to take on the bulk of the work for you.

-One strategy to consider is having your bank transfer a certain dollar amount from your primary checking to targeted savings account every payday, or on the first or last day of the month.
+One strategy to consider is having your bank transfer a certain dollar amount from your primary checking to a targeted savings account every payday or on the first or last day of the month.